 The next two nights (in Dhuktu) saw a similar trend, where locals helped me find a perfect camping place and invited me for dinners and lunches.
-It turned out that in 4 days, I only had to eat out twice.
+It turned out that in 4 days, I only paid for my meals twice.
 One, when I was in the taxi from Dharchula to Nagling; second when I was in the taxi from Nagling to Dharchula.
 Darma valley surprised me for its hospitality.
 Throughout my journey, I ate for free.
 Local guides showed me around, without accepting money.
 Everyone seemed much affable and happy to speak to tourists.
 Kumaoni people, in Darma valley, had a different way of welcoming tourists.

-[Read more about My Journey Into Darma Valley And To Panchachuli Base Camp]
+Read more about My Journey Into Darma Valley

 Since I was carrying my tent, and mostly ate at local people’s house, I survived 4 days in less than 800 Rupees.
 600, out of which, was directly paid for two taxi rides between Dharchula and Nagling.